Published: February 23, 2026 • Last updated: July 28, 2026

 Burnout isn't just being tired.
 Researchers define it as chronic stress that leads to physical and emotional exhaustion, detachment, and a growing sense that nothing you do really matters.
 When applied to motherhood the picture gets painfully specific.

-Parental burnout was formally studied by researchers Moïra Mikolajczak and Isabelle Roskam at UCLouvain in Belgium who found that burned-out parents experienced overwhelming exhaustion tied to their role, emotional distancing from their children and a sharp gap between who they were and who they wanted to be as a parent.
-Their work published in Clinical Psychological Science also revealed that parental burnout strongly increases escape ideation, neglectful behaviours and even parental violence making it a condition with serious consequences.
+Parental burnout was formally studied by researchers Moïra Mikolajczak and Isabelle Roskam at UCLouvain in Belgium, who found that burned-out parents experienced overwhelming exhaustion tied to their role, emotional distancing from their children, and a sharp gap between who they were and who they wanted to be as a parent.
+Their work published in Clinical Psychological Science also revealed that parental burnout strongly increases escape ideation, neglectful behaviours, and even parental violence, making it a condition with serious consequences.

-That last part stings the most.
-Because the mothers who burn out hardest are often the ones who care the most.
+That last part stings the most, because the mothers who burn out hardest are often the ones who care the most.

 Common signs of mom burnout include:

-- inability to rest even when you have the chance
+• inability to rest even when you have the chance

-- emotional numbness or frequent irritability
+• emotional numbness or frequent irritability

-- loss of interest in things you used to enjoy
+• loss of interest in things you used to enjoy

-- constant guilt about your parenting
+• constant guilt about your parenting

-- feeling disconnected from your children
+• feeling disconnected from your children

-- physical symptoms like headaches, insomnia, or jaw clenching
+• physical symptoms like headaches, insomnia, or jaw clenching

 That last point matters more than most mothers realize.
-Burnout doesn't stay in your head it shows up in your body.
+Burnout doesn't stay in your head, it shows up in your body.

 Burnout vs. regular exhaustion: how to tell the difference

 It can be hard to know when normal tiredness crosses into something more serious.
-This comparison may help:

-Regular exhaustion mom burnout
+Regular exhaustion

-Rest helps you recover
+Helps you recover

-Rest doesn't feel restorative
+Doesn't feel restorative

-You still enjoy good moments
+You still enjoy them

 You feel numb during moments that should be sweet

-Frustration passes quickly
+Frustration

-Irritability is constant and disproportionate
+Constant and disproportionate

 You look forward to things